NDevTK/writeups/_posts/2022-06-05-sponsorblock.md

 document.body.appendChild(frame)
 ```
 This was fixed by just using the iframe and checking the origin of the parent with postMessage for `*.youtube.com`
-On firefox this attack is harder because it uses a randomized id for the url this also prevents detecting the existence of extensions.
+On Firefox this attack is harder because it uses a randomized id for the url this also prevents detecting the existence of extensions.

 # Javascript allowed on the API (2021)
 Fixed by adding a CSP.
 [Post-Spectre Web Development](https://w3c.github.io/webappsec-post-spectre-webdev/)